coralblocks/CoralProto/README.md

 # CoralProto
-A fast, binary and garbage-free serialization framework with a simple schema definition language.
+A fast, binary and garbage-free serialization framework with a simple, compact and succinct non-XML schema definition language.

 ## Features
 - Simple schema definition language with message type and subtype